alexFrankfurt/HotbarSwitch/README.md

 ## Usage

 3. In-game, select a hotbar slot (1-9 keys).
-4. Press middle mouse to swap the item in that slot with the item above it in the inventory.
+4. Press shift (sneak) (once or twice) to swap the item in that slot with the item above it in the inventory.
    - If there is no item above, nothing happens.

 ## How It Works

 - When executed, it checks the player's selected hotbar slot.
 - Swaps the item in that slot with the item in the inventory slot above it.
-- Only swaps if an item exists above; otherwise, no action.

 [watch](https://www.youtube.com/watch?v=vvZIx3SVCc4)